rolinmb/webgpu-trippy/README.md

 Using the Javascript WebGPU API to create trippy animations.

-To run, open src/index.html in Google Chrome or Chromium.
+Run the app by opening src/index.html in Google Chrome or Chromium.